jaredly/j3/Roadmap.md

 are we ready for multi-node?

+...
+I do need {clicking on punctuation} to do useful things.

-the blinker doesn't work right, and it bothers me.
+- [x] the blinker doesn't work right, and it bothers me.
     I need the blink to happen better.
+    FIXED

+- [ ] eventually I'll want the {presence} reporting stuff to also include "pending text changes" so that typing really shows up.

 ## Ok so